Works at

 I cannot emphasize this enough, you need to understand how to work with other people, whether they be coworkers, clients, municipalities, and other design professionals.

 Nature.
 The outside environment.
 Children.
 Social Justice.
 Climate Change.
+Water.
+Mental health.
+The importance of nature for health.

 When I worked as an Inclusion Planner for Alberta Parks, I really enjoyed all aspects of inclusion.
 This world is full of so much diversity and we are lucky for that.
 I have learned how to accept people for who they are.